215 Additional COVID-19 Cases Confirmed in El Paso, Texas

-Seven additional deaths have been reported today.
-The total confirmed COVID-19 related deaths in the El Paso is now at 266.
+Seven additional death has been reported today.
+The total confirmed COVID-19 related deaths in the El Paso is now at 307.

 Free testing as also been extended so please if you feel it is necessary, get tested for the safety of you, your family, and our community.
 Please still take some caution when going out and engaging in activities with others.
 The City of El Paso would also like to highlight businesses that are taking the Pledge to Safety, as they continue to operate during the COVID-19 pandemic.